yonkov/estera/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 0.9 - September 2020 =
+* Fix links and comments.

 = 0.8 - September 2020 =
 * Fix slider animation.
 Update documentation.